Organization & Creating Kitchen Vignettes

 Adding Decor With Faux Plants:

 I constantly rearrange things on the countertops.
 But the two boho style cutting boards stay in place because I think they good look together.
-So far they’ve stayed in this one spot.

-Grouping Things Together Is The Key To Organization:
+Grouping Is The Key To Organization:

 I love how my spices are right where I need them when cooking.
 Having them gathered on the wall is so efficient.